Clicky

 First, it will always affect your appearance, comfort, and confidence.

-Men often compromise dress shirts fit with suits, expecting the suit to cover the shirt.
+Men often compromise the right shirt fit with suits, expecting the suit to cover the shirt.

-But it’s even more critical when you wear a suit over your shirt, as a poor dress shirt fit can even harm the suit’s fit.
+But it’s even more critical when you wear a suit over your shirt, as a poor-fitted dress shirt can even harm the suit’s fit.

 Finally, proper fit is the way to get the most out of your money, as the shirt will last longer.